nyc-crh/site/content/gallery/blackwells-island.md

 - adult education
 tags:
 - blindness & low vision
-- institutionalization of disabled people and people labeled disabled
+- institutionalization of Disabled people and people labeled disabled
 - communication
 - ableist segregation
-- disabled people
+- Disabled people
 questions:
 - Why do you think people would have created housing for only blind men?
 - What kind of access to communication did blind children have at this time?
 What kind of access to communication did they not have?